Mapping Rent Control In Jersey City Part 1

 Mapping Jersey City II: Every Building

-SEE IT LIVE.
+SEE IT LIVE (PREVIEW BELOW).
 SEE THE CODE.
-LEARN WHY.

 If no map appears below (if there's a white background) it's probably because you need to enable WebGL in your browser.